Transitime/core/README.md

 Details on how to run each of these and their respective parameters are in the README for the transiTime module.

 Once this is set up the next step is to set up the transiTimeApi which is a RESTful API.
 This API makes RMI calls to the RMI Server started by Core.java to provide results.
 This is a war file which can be deployed into Tomcat.
+(I haven't got here yet but will fill in the details on setup in its README)

-The transiTimeWebApp in turn is a web application which uses the transitTimeAPI to provided a user interface.
+The transiTimeWebapp in turn is a web application which uses the transitTimeAPI to provided a user interface.
+This is a war file which can be deployed into tomcat.
+(I haven't got here yet but will fill in the details on setup in its README)